 This business is listed under the Local Business category in the United States Local Business Directory on BestYell.com.
-You can count on our directory for dependable and verified business listings across the USA.
+You can rely on our directory for reliable and verified business listings across the USA.

-Keep up with Monrovia Farm through their Facebook Page.
+Follow Monrovia Farm through their Facebook Page.
 Connect with them for updates, promotions, and more information about their services.

 Local Virginia Beef, from our farm to your table.